jwiedeman/Apollo64/docs/milestones/M0_DATA_INGESTION.md

 - Launch through LM ascent and rendezvous (GET ≤ 128:30:00) populated across all CSV packs with DOI targeting, LM separation, powered descent, landing safing, and ascent docking flows.
 - Autopilot JSON assets under `docs/data/autopilots/` now cover TLI, MCC-1/2/3/4, LOI-1/2, DOI, LM powered descent, and LM ascent and are referenced by the metadata CSV.
 - Provenance log documents the specific Flight Plan, Flight Journal, and Mission Operations Report sections leveraged to date, including the Section 7 LM operations references.
+- Consumable budgets captured in `docs/data/consumables.json` seed the simulation with launch-day power, propellant, and life-support margins for both vehicles.

 ## Tooling Recommendations
 - Use a lightweight Python ingestion script (`scripts/ingest/` to be created later) to convert annotated spreadsheets into CSV, preserving GET formatting and verifying dependencies.